collard greens articles

 Collards, Carrots and Lentils

-As I mentioned at the beginning of the series, lentils are one of the best ways to get high quality protein into your diet because they are incredibly nutritious and easier to cook than dried beans.
-According to Wikipedia, lentils have the third highest protein content of any plant.
+Lentils are incredibly nutritious and easier to cook than dried beans.
+They also have the third highest protein content of any plant.
 A single serving of lentils contains 18 g of protein, 63% of your daily fiber and 37% of your iron in only 230 calories!

-Newsflash: That’s more iron than 1,123 calories of prime rib.
-Seriously.
+That’s more iron than 1,123 calories of prime rib.
 Remember when I said every plant could be considered a superfood?
 Well, lentils are no exception.

-For a pan fry dish, you want lentils that are fairly robust and maintain their shape after cooking.
-I prefer French green lentils (also known as “the caviar of lentils,” you can find them in the bulk bins at Whole Foods), but standard brown lentils also hold up pretty well.
+For a pan cooked dish, you want lentils that are fairly robust and maintain their shape after cooking.
+I prefer French green lentils, but standard brown lentils also hold up pretty well.
 Simply boil them in excess water with a pinch of salt for 20 minutes or so until tender (do not overcook).
 Strain, then toss them in with your vegetables at the end of cooking just to coat with flavor and heat through.
 Lentils freeze well, but can be kept fresh in the refrigerator 3-5 days.

 In this recipe, kale or chard can easily substitute for the collards.
 If you want to use spinach, add it last after the lentils.
 Fold it in and allow it to wilt into the dish.